In this guide we’ll take a look at the best weed killers for the UK market.

 Types of Weed Killers

 Again, there are multiple types of weed killers on the market.
 Selective weed killers are usually safe for application on lawns, and will target only specific plant types.
 Non-selective weed killers will kill any plant with which they come in contact.
+It’s down to you to find the best weed killer for your needs.

 Systemic weed killers are slower than others, but can kill even resistant plants like brambles and briars.
 Note that systemic weed killers are sometimes called industrial weed killers.
 Post-emergence weed killers are designed to be applied to the weed after sprouting, while pre-emergence weed killers are applied before growth begins.